 Do you need a visual flow builder and multi-user collaboration?
 If yes, you're in the Botpress Cloud or Intercom tier.
 If no — and most SMBs don't — a lightweight SaaS tool is 60% cheaper and 10x faster to launch.

 What's your ticket volume?
-Below 300/month: lightweight SaaS or free tier.
+Below 300/month: lightweight SaaS or no-card preview.
 300–2,000/month: SaaS ($19–$49/mo).
 Above 2,000/month: evaluate Botpress Cloud or enterprise platforms where per-message costs flatten.

 Most solopreneurs and 2-person teams should start with lightweight SaaS.
 The time-to-value is real — 5 days vs. 40 hours.
 The cost difference is negligible once you account for your own labor.
 After you've validated that a chatbot moves the needle on your actual business metrics, you can migrate to something heavier if needed.
 In practice, 70% of teams never do.